 If a lump in your breast requires further examination, your physician may order a breast biopsy.
 Until recently, all breast biopsies were surgical procedures which required a trip to the operating room.
 Now, computerized imaging equipment allows radiologists to perform breast biopsies quickly and painlessly.

-The Women’s Diagnostic Centers of Doylestown Hospital offer the following types of breast biopsy:
+Doylestown Health's Women’s Diagnostic Centers offer the following types of breast biopsy:

 - Stereotactic breast biopsy – This procedure uses X-ray and computer technology to pinpoint and analyze the abnormal area and to insert a fine needle to extract suspicious tissue.
 This is often done to biopsy tiny calcium deposits when no mass can be felt or seen on an ultrasound.
 Computerized imaging equipment allows radiologists to perform the breast biopsy quickly and painlessly.
 Stereotactic breast biopsy is as accurate as traditional surgical biopsy, but it decreases the amount of tissue removed for diagnosis and minimizes any scarring to the breast.